-Norwegian People's Aid is engaged in mobilising for rights and social participation for Palestinian refugees – for women and young people in particular – and for dialogue internally between refugees and externally with Lebanese organisations and authorities.
-The purpose of this work is to strengthen the participation of women and young people in politics and social life.
-Greater political accomplishments and motivation in women leads to increased visibility and local action and strengthens women’s roles and influence in the Palestinian camps.
+Norwegian People's Aid works with mobilization for rights and civic participation for Palestinian refugees, women, and youth, and dialogue among Palestinian refugees and between these and Lebanese authorities and organizations.
+The goal is to strengthen women's and young people's participation in politics and society.
+Building political skills and motivation in women leads to more visibility and local actions and strengthens the role and influence of women in the Palestinian camps.

-Local partner organisations promote Palestinians' human rights as refugees in Lebanon, their right to work and own where they live, as well as the right to return to their original homes in Israel or the occupied territories.
+Local cooperative organizations promote Palestinians' human rights as refugees in Lebanon, their right to work and own their own homes, and the right to return to their original homes in Israel or the occupied territories.